Climbing Routes Clustering Using Energy-Efficient Accelerometers Attached to the Quickdraws: Routes Clustering:

+\begin{itemize} \item {\bf Same climber in $1^{st}$ day (without prevision):} climber 1 on $1^{st}$-day.
 Figure \ref{fig:rand_index_climber1_day1} shows that with only three features, K-Means model clusters all climbs of climber 1 in $1^{st}$-day with rand-index = 1 in all 100 iterations.
 One feature is temporal and the other two are acceleration statistics.
 The temporal one is the time difference between clipping the $2^{nd}$ and the $5^{th}$ quickdraws: $\Delta t_{i_{k},j_{k}}^{c}$ where $i=5$, $j=2$, and $k=1$.
 The two statistical features belongs to the acceleration along y-axis of s-qd at position 7: 1- $(Y_{7}^{c})_{max}$ maximum value of acceleration, 2- $(Y_{7}^{c})_{95^{th}}$ the $95^{th}$ percentile of acceleration.
 Similar results were obtained for climber 2. \item {\bf Same climber in $2^{nd}$ day (with prevision):} climber 1 in $2^{nd}$-day.

-Comparing Fig \ref{fig:rand_index_climber1_day2} and Fig \ref{fig:rand_index_climber1_day1} shows that having a prior experience in climbing the same routes we can still cluster the climbing data points of the same climber with rand-index = 1.
-However, provisioning and tiredness of the climber change the data in such a way that more features are needed to obtain rand-index = 1.
+Figure \ref{fig:rand_index_climber1_day2} demonstrates that despite the reordering of routes on the second day of the experiment (as described in subsection \ref{subsec:Contributions}), it is still possible to cluster the climbing data points for the same climber with a rand-index of 1.
+This clustering is achievable due to the climber's prior experience on these routes.
+However, factors like provisioning and fatigue alter the data in a way that, in contrast to Figure \ref{fig:rand_index_climber1_day1}, more features are necessary to achieve a rand-index of 1.
 These eight features are seven features from acceleration statistics of $5^{th}$ and $7^{th}$ s-qds and one temporal feature.
 The temporal feature is the average time spent between two subsequent s-qd given by $\overline{\Delta {ts}^{c}} = mean\left \{\Delta {ts}^{c} \right \}$.
 Hence, temporal features are not enough anymore and acceleration statistical features are of utmost importance.
 This implies that the selected statistical features belong to certain s-qds which are positioned in part of the line where different routes have different difficulties.
-As expected, the difficult part of the route is not at the beginning to avoid falling from a short distance to the ground and serious injuries. \item{\bf Same climber in different days:} climber 1 on $1^{st}$ and $2^{nd}$ days.
+As expected, the difficult part of the route is not at the beginning to avoid falling from a short distance to the ground and serious injuries. \item{\bf Same climber in different days:}